Global Handwashing Day is Monday, October 15th

 Why Global Handwashing Day?

 Global Handwashing Day was started in 2001 by a committed group of people at The Global Handwashing Partnership.
-It is now a coalition of individuals and organizations across the world.
+It is now a coalition of individuals and organisations across the world.

 A core belief at The Global Handwashing Partnership is that everyone in the world can be empowered and motivated to protect their health and the health of others through handwashing with soap.
 All of us at the Australian Institute of Food Safety (AIFS) couldn’t agree more.